A document that will evolve as science eliminates past dogma

 So why do I call this the confluent gate?
 Because all metabolism goes through this path to directly affect DNA activity.
 This is precisely how epigenetics occurs.
 Diet directly affects our DNA function.

 Epigenetic modifications is quick and dynamic.
 We saw in the PPAR gamma levee that dietary forces can force immediate gene transcription on the cell in question.
-Not only does diet induce immediate changes in DNA activation but so does the organism’s hormonal status.
+Not only does diet induce immediate changes in DNA activation but so does the organism’s hormonal status and the field that activates the genomic expression.
 Moreover, humans are the only animals that can induce DNA changes just by the way we think.
 We know that DNA activation occurs with thoughts from functional MRI data and PET scans on brain function.
 Many call this area the mind/body connection but I find this to be a misnomer.
 The mind is the sum total function of the central nervous system (CNS) and its endocrine secretion is called a thought.
 That secretion can directly up regulate DNA and RNA activity with gene expression and protein formation.
 This happens within nanoseconds according to functional MRI data, and EEG strips.
-It’s nothing short of amazing to think evolution can move that fast on a micro level but still not affect the phenotype of the organism in any great macro way.
+It’s nothing short of amazing to think evolution can move that fast on a quantum level but still not affect the phenotype of the organism in any great macro way.
 Another paradox of life revealed I guess. (link)

 We also know that epigenetic modifications usually involve activation of NF kappa beta at some point in the pathway.
 Therefore we must, in this levee, consider inhibitors to NFkappa beta in future additions to “The Quilt”

 Autophagy.
 In cell biology, autophagy, or autophagocytosis, is a catabolic process involving the degradation of a cell’s own components through the lysosomal machinery.
+It is the main change program of the mitochondria.
 Why, you ask, is this so important?
 Well, the leading cause of death in humans is heart disease.
 Autophagy is the mechanism that cardiomyocytes die from.
 Therefore, if we can understand this pathway in detail and how to protect ourselves from it we may finally do something to stop cardiac death.
 All of the cardiologists in the world believe in the lipid hypothesis of heart disease.
 I think, however, that the data overwhelmingly shows that it is not the case; understanding how autophagy occurs will help you understand why this levee may be extremely useful to us as humans.
 Autophagy was first described in the 1960s, but it took a back seat for the last twenty years to apoptosis, the new darling find in cell biology.
+This will change.
+Autophagy is critical to telomere biology.

 Autophagy is best described to the non-scientist as a mechanism the cell uses to auto digest cellular components.
 This is called microautophagy because it involves parts of the cell.
 Chaperone mediated autophagy (CMA) is a process of selective autophagy.
 Entire cells can be engulfed and taken out.
 The tissue then has more stroma/scars and less cells.
 This is precisely what occurs in heart disease.
 A dying heart loses heart muscle cells and replaces them with scar stroma.
 The remaining cells have to hypertrophy to compensate but they never can get back to the baseline and so the heart’s function slowly wanes with time.
 Autophagy is heavily influenced by mTOR signaling; therefore, what activates mTOR affects cardiac death.
 One of the major players in mTOR is the polyphenols of cacao.
 If you Google search the MARS Corporation and see what they are up to in the Amazon basin you might become very interested in slowing your own cardiac autophagy down.
 This topic will surely interest many people because it affects all of us with a heart.

 Oncogenesis.
 I bet most of you thought this one would have been higher on the list?
 Most people really fear cancer.
 I think once we develop this part of the The Quilt it may move down in importance.
 Cancer incidence and prevalence has risen dramatically in the last 125 years in our country.
-I do not believe that something magically has changed in the world to cause this.
-Instead, I think our focus on curing cancer is completely backwards.
-I think we need to prevent it and not worry about curing it.
+I do believe that something has dramatically changed in the world to cause this.
+When we enter our EMF series you may begin to see how an altered field seems to be the most critical factor that has occurred to humans in the 20th century.
+Because of this, I think our focus on “curing cancer” is completely backwards.
+Curing it is a misnomer.
+Preventing it is the ideal strategy.
 Once cancer occurs we have a cellular mutant that is made immortal by altering normal cellular pathways to make it resistant to normal cellular death pathways.
-I doubt we ever get a chance to reverse it.
+I doubt we ever get a chance to reverse it with much long term success.
+Altering the field that we live in has great promise based upon the work of Robert Becker.
 I do however think once we know how cancer begins we can avoid it.
 If we control the cellular environment and limit damage to it, the cell will never have to make the choice to become immortal due to the chaos we are causing it.
 The factors causing cancer are all multifactorial and include: metabolic, dietary, environmental, genetic, senescent.

 The key is to focus on the cell and not the cancer.

 If we do many things correctly over long periods of time we will not face cancer, and I believe the incidence and prevalence will fall.
 Let me give you this scenario: In 1900 colon cancer was the 37th leading cause of death in the USA.
 Today, it is the second.
 So what exactly happened to us in this country in the last 112 years?
 There will be many theories after some read this.
-But my theory is simple: To have a huge short-term shift in a disease prevalence and incidence in an entire population ties it to a common source.
-That source is the introduction of cereal fibers and grains into our diet in massive forms.
+But my theory is simple: To have a huge short-term shift in a disease prevalence and incidence in an entire population ties it to a common environmental source because the genome does not change this fast.
+Epigenetics however is very quick and dynamic.
+That source is the introduction of cereal fibers and grains into our diet in massive forms while humans increased the amount of electro magnetic frequencies to fuel technologic progress of the 20th century.
 I think if you go back and read about how grains came to dominate American politics and culture, you will see several trends that begin with Mr. Kellogg, a growing population that needed cheap food, a large plot of land that was underutilized for years (the bread basket), and the political decisions that monetized the agriculture complex to cheaply feed the masses during a great economic downturn.
 Add that to the false hypothesis (See Ancel Keyes) made about animal products and proteins and fats as well as the promulgation of industrial seed oils loaded in omega 6 PUFAs (see Eisenhower’s cardiac issues) which was further expanded in the 1960s by the increase of soybean oil.
 In the 1970s we took Japan’s worst idea ever, high fructose corn syrup (HFCS), and tried to use it to replace all fats in everything that was food.
 From the 1980s on, we have gotten fatter and sicker and suffered from increased cases of colon cancer.
 Simultaneously, our government pushed USDA foods because they realized we could make lots of it cheaply and export it all over the world to make tons of money.
 The only part Senator McGovern did not foresee was the current healthcare nightmare that the US now faces.
 Our diet depletes the distal colon of omega 3s from butyric acid (butter) and limited use of fermented carbs that convert to protective omega 3s.
-This leads to ROS chronically in the face of constant glycation and lipoxidation.
+Layer on how WW ! used microwaves to develop radar to destroy Naziism and fascism.
+These successes caused the military to look to EMF technologies for more advances without studying the biologic effects of ELF EMF’s well.
+This combination of events leads to a chronic ROS/stress response in the face of constant glycation and lipoxidation and calcium efflux from parts of our brain.
 Are you starting to see how colon cancer went from 37th to 2nd in 112 years?
 Moreover, the explosion in the use of grains caused massive changes in our gut biology, breaking down our immunity to allow the guts toxins to see the gut-associated lymphatic tissue (GALT) and directly affect oncogenesis production through loss of p53 gene control.
 P53 gene is the guardian gene of our entire genome.
 Once it goes south, chaos ensues at the cellular level and oncogenesis occurs with amazing regularity.

 Stem Cell depots.
 This one, I bet, will move up as I age.
 I think what we are learning now is nothing short of amazing.
 As autophagy and apoptosis take out cells as they age, get infected with vectors, eliminated by ROS, ALEs, AGEs, and many other things, they get replaced with new cells that are not differentiated as yet that are hiding in our stroma as soldiers in waiting.
 The real issue is we do not appear to have an unlimited supply of them.
 Scientists are now challenging that assertion, and I hope they are right, because if they are, we all might start living a long time.